 Is the Poet Laureate paid?

-How long is the term of a Poet Laureate?
+How long is the term of the Poet Laureate?

 Who was the first Poet Laureate?